cgorshing/mvn-slim/README.md

 # Project Title

-This is to solve an itch/need I have.
-I wanted a small memory footprint Maven repo manager.
-I also don't need a lot of the features other repo managers have.
+This is to solve an itch/need of having a maven repository manager that is light on memory, is plain text driven, and limited frills.
+Although memory is definitely cheap, still having a repo manager being sensitive to memory is needed so they can be ran within a vagrant vm, or AWS instance and not require too many resources.
+This will not have many of the features others repo managers have, that is not the goal of this project.

+Another item beleived to be beneficial is the provisioning of servers using tools like Terraform and Chef.
+Some of the existing repo managers are "designed primarily for configuration from the UI".
+This project takes a different approach, similar to how Apache's httpd is configured, being plain text driven.
-I want to have the configuration easily under source control as well.
+Of course an added benefit of this is more easily adding server configuration to source control as well.

 ## Getting Started